Microsoft OneNote: How to use

 Image showing the icon to click to navigate back out of a OneNote Notebook Section Group.

-To get set up for your OneNote for a single unit you could use any of the following structuring techniques.
+To get set up for your OneNote for a single unit, you could use any of the following structuring techniques.

 1. Create a section for each week and name them by week number or by actual date.
 These will be colour-coded to help you visually distinguish each one.